Oct 18, 2024

 Townend said he likes to come back to support the world’s newest five-star and appreciates the hard work that goes into it.

 “I love it here.
 We've been here every year since there's been a five-star on, and I think that for Maryland and Cecil County to put on a five-star with this incredible facility, unbelievable team behind it, and great prize money—they deserve to get every ounce of support they can from top-level competitors,” he said.
 “I love the atmosphere.
-I love the people's enthusiasm behind the event, and I'm a massive, massive fan of the of the entire venue.”
+I love the people's enthusiasm behind the event, and I'm a massive, massive fan of the entire venue.”

 Bubby Upton and Cola.